oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 7. On the **Masking policy** page, review the **Details** tab.

-    - Under **General information**, you can view the masking policy name, a description of the masking policy, the Oracle Cloud Identifier (OCID) for the masking policy, the compartment in which the masking policy is stored, when the masking policy was created and updated.
+    - Under **General information**, you can view the masking policy's Oracle Cloud Identifier (OCID), the compartment in which the masking policy is stored, and when the masking policy was created and updated.
-    - Under **Column source**, you can view the name of the target database and a link to the sensitive data model.
+    - Under **Column source**, you can view the target database.
     - Under **Pre/post masking scripts**, you can view and edit the scripts.
     - Under **Masking options**, you can review how these options are configured: Drop temporary table, Redo logging, Refreshing stats enabled, Degree of parallelism, and Recompile.